plaidfinch/ComonadSheet/Presentation/presentation.md

 > We can think of a universe with the cursor pointing at a particular element as being an element with a neighbourhood on each side.

+\note{All that was fascinating.
+But the true beginning was when I read a second post, also by Dan Piponi.

+Thank you, Dan.}

 # An unexpected journey

 ```Haskell